tripledio/tripledio.github.io/_posts/2021-06-05-RecruitmentProcess.md

 ## Motivations

 Why do we it this way?
+It does require some work from both parties.

 ## Summary